ymuichiro/quick_learning_symbol_en/13_verify.md

 }
 ```

-If output was true, this block hash acknowledges the existence of the previous block hash value.
-In the same way, the "n"th block confirms the existence of the "n-1th" block and finally arrives at the block under verification.
+If the output was true, this block hash acknowledges the existence of the previous block hash value.
+In the same way, the "n"th block confirms the existence of the "n-1th" block and finally arrives at the block being verified.

-Now we have a known finalised block that can be verified by querying any node.
-supported by the existence of the block to be verified.
+Now we have a known finalised block that can be verified by querying any node to support the existence of the block to be verified.

 ### Importance block validation

-ImportanceBlock is the block (every 720 blocks, every 180 blocks for Testnet) where the importance value is recalculated.
+ImportanceBlock is the block where the importance value is recalculated.
+Importance blocks occur every 720 blocks on Mainnet and every 180 blocks on Testnet.
 In addition to the NormalBlock, the following information is added.

 - votingEligibleAccountsCount
 - harvestingEligibleAccountsCount